we-ready/notebook/English/junior.2.md

 T ---- Tortoise
 H ---- Hare

-T: Hello, Mr Hare!
+T: Hello, Mr. Hare!
-H: Oh, it's you, Mr Tortoise.
+H: Oh, it's you, Mr. Tortoise.
 What are you doing?
 T: I'm running.
 H: Running?
 Ha ha!
 You can't run.
 Your legs are too short!
 T: Of course I can.
 H: My legs are longer than yours.
 I'm sure I can run faster than you.
 T: Don't be so sure.
 H: Well then, let's run to the tall tree over there.
 Let's see who gets there first.
 T: All right.
 H: Ready?
 Go!

-(Mr Tortoise goes very slowly.
-Mr Hare runs much faster.
+(Mr. Tortoise goes very slowly.
+Mr. Hare runs much faster.
 In a minute he comes to a small tree).

-H: Where's Mr Tortoise?
+H: Where's Mr. Tortoise?
 Aha!
 There he is.
 He's far behind me.
 How slow he is!
 I'm much faster.
 Mmm, it's hot!
 Ahh, here's a tree.
 Let me have a rest under it.
 It's so nice and cool.

 (Soon he is asleep)

-(Mr Tortoise comes up.
-He looks at Mr Hare and goes on)
+(Mr. Tortoise comes up.
+He looks at Mr. Hare and goes on)

 H (waking up): Ah, what a good sleep!
-Now, where's Mr Tortoise?
+Now, where's Mr. Tortoise?
 Where is he?
 I don't see him.

 (Runs to the tall tree)

-T(sitting under the tall tree): Why, hello, Mr Hare!
+T(sitting under the tall tree): Why, hello, Mr. Hare!
 How are you?
 You're very fast, aren't you?
 H: Yes, but
 T: But, I'm here first.
 Now who is faster, you or me?
 H: Oh! ...